 As clinical data managers work in tandem with project managers, they are stepping into a larger role within a CRO.
 They are becoming leaders and letting their teams and clients know what is possible, allowing their organizations to modernize after decades of working with the same processes and software systems.

-“The key role of data managers is to find new and less time consuming processes to get systems, vendors and study data ready for sharing,” the team at the Avigna Clinical Research Institute writes.
+“The key role of data managers is to find new and less time consuming processes to get systems, vendors and study data ready for sharing,” according to the team at the Avigna Clinical Research Institute.
 “Data managers should be aware of how study data should be processed, how systems should be configured and validated to get true data that can fit the protocol endpoints.”

 One of the biggest technological advancements in CROs is the use of artificial intelligence (AI) and machine learning (ML) to analyze data and track the performance of clinical trials.

-“Powerful ML technologies have the potential to monitor data as it is generated—identifying issues and inconsistencies as trials are ongoing,” says Dr. Jennifer Bradford, director of data science at biometrics contract research organization Phastar.
+“Powerful ML technologies have the potential to monitor data as it is generated—identifying issues and inconsistencies as trials are ongoing,” writes Jennifer Bradford, Ph.D., director of data science at biometrics contract research organization Phastar.
 “ML technologies could be used to flag certain changes, potential issues or anomalies, directing the medical team to take any necessary action.”

 As more CROs invest in machine learning tools, some professionals are looking ahead to the future.
 They see the current use of AI as the natural first step of combining technology with clinical trials while acknowledging that there is so much more that these tools can do.

-“Machine learning can help improve the operation of our systems and the quality of the data that come from our systems,” says Dr. Wes Gilson, senior director of MR business development for Siemens Healthineers.
+“Machine learning can help improve the operation of our systems and the quality of the data that come from our systems,” says research scientist Wes Gilson, senior director of MR business development at Siemens Healthineers.
 “Beyond that, what can we do with the broader context of data being generated in the healthcare system?
 Where are opportunities for AI to help us really make actionable the large amount of data that we have now?”

-Today’s clinical data managers have an opportunity to change how they work and the technology they use.
-They can use the COVID-19 pandemic to lobby for better resources, investment in AI and ML tools and for a clearly defined role.
+Today’s clinical data managers are changing how they work and how trials are developed.
 The data manager position doesn’t have to be a catch-all for anything vaguely related to information.
 Instead, these experts can move CROs and sponsors into the future of clinical trial operations through better people management and technological investment.

 For clinical data managers, having tools that facilitate decision making is crucial.